 While owning your own car is often seen as an achievement — and certainly convenient — there are many who have begun to give up ownership and opt for car sharing.

-Germany has one of the highest number of cars in Europe, which is reflected in some very congested cities: Cologne, Hamburg and Munich have made some lists as those with the heaviest traffic.
-To battle this common congestion but keep residents happy with the convenience of personal cars, car sharing companies are offering better cars, better prices and even more convenience.
+Germany has one of the highest number of cars in Europe.
+This is reflected in some very congested cities.
+Cologne, Hamburg, and Munich have made some lists as those with the heaviest traffic.
+To battle congestion but keep residents happy with the convenience of personal cars, car-sharing companies are offering better cars, better prices, and even more convenience.

-Germany now has the largest number of shared cars on its roads, and the popularity of car sharing in Germany has skyrocketed — for good reason, and many users may never own a car again thanks to the benefits of car sharing.
+Germany now has the largest number of shared cars on its roads.
+The popularity of car-sharing in Germany has skyrocketed.
+For good reason, many users may never own a car again thanks to the benefits of car sharing.

 Save money with car sharing

-As an expat, importing a car or buying a new one requires the initial expense of the car itself, as well as registration and number plate fees, taxes, insurance, maintenance expenses, fuel and much more.
-For those that live and work in the same city and use public transportation to get to and from work, a personal car may be too great an expense for such limited use.
+As an expat, importing a car or buying a new one requires the initial expense of the car itself, registration and number plate fees, taxes, insurance, maintenance expenses, and fuel.
+For those that live and work in the same city, a personal car may be too great an expense for limited use.

 The alternative — renting a car from a standard agency when you need it — is often also fairly expensive, but car sharing is not your typical car rental agency.
 With car sharing, you may actually save more.

 Pay for what you use

 With car-sharing companies, some offering a one-off registration fee, you rent cars by the minute, not by the day.
 However, others also offer the option to park the car overnight during the week at no charge.
 With a standard rental car, you’re paying for every moment the car is in your possession.
 These expat-friendly car-sharing companies give you an idea of the low rates they can offer:

 Car insurance is required in Germany, and it can be quite costly.
 Car insurance rates depend on a variety of factors, including the type of car and age of the driver.
 They can end up costing more than the car is worth per year to insure.